You are reading about the #Help1Haiti Bloggers Trip. Read more from this series of articles.

 What if Richard took this approach to his art?
 Isn’t it the unique qualities about each piece that makes art work so special?

-As we progressed through the day, we discovered a similar theme emerging in the work being done by Help One Now in Haiti.
+As we progressed through the day, we discovered a similar theme emerging in the work being done by.

 Our next stop would be in the Pétionville Tent City.
 We spent some time talking with Pastor St. Cyr about the needs they have in his community.
 He shared his heart for ensuring that the children could all get an education, and that adults could get better job skills training.